James Smith (boxer): Early life

 Smith was born in Magnolia, North Carolina.
 After graduating from high school, he attended James Sprunt Community College in Kenansville, North Carolina.
-He earned an associate's degree in Business Administration in 1973.
-Two years later, he earned a bachelor's degree in Business Administration from Shaw University in Raleigh, North Carolina.
+He earned an associate's degree in business administration in 1973.
+Two years later, he got a bachelor's degree in business administration from Shaw University in Raleigh.

 Amateur career

-After serving in the US military and working as a prison guard, Smith competed as an amateur compiling a record of 35–4, before turning professional in November 1981.
+After serving in the U.S. military and working as a prison guard, Smith competed as an amateur boxer, compiling a record of 35–4 before turning professional in November 1981.

 Professional career

 He lost his first fight against James "Broad-Axe" Broad, a world-class amateur and qualifier for the 1980 Olympics who was 2–0 as a pro.
 The fight was broadcast on ESPN.
 Smith was dropped in 4 rounds with body shots and counted out.

 The following year Smith upset future cruiserweight world champion and southpaw Ricky Parkey, then 2–0 as a pro, by winning a 6-round points decision.
-After scoring two knockouts, Smith followed up the Parkey win with another upset.
-An 8-round points decision over Chris McDonald, who was 8–0–1 as a pro and had been a top amateur.
-He went on to score nine straight knockouts, before traveling to the UK in 1984.
-There he fought Frank Bruno, who was 21–0 (21 KO), and knocked him out.
+After scoring two knockouts, Smith followed up the Parkey win with another upset: an 8-round points decision over Chris McDonald, who was 8–0–1 as a pro and had been a top amateur.
+He went on to score nine straight knockouts, before traveling to the UK in 1984, where he fought and knocked out Frank Bruno, who was 21–0 (21 KOs).

 In November 1984, he fought Larry Holmes for the IBF heavyweight championship.
-Holmes had a record of 45–0 and had won eighteen straight world title fights.
-Smith was stopped on advice of the doctor in the 12th round, due to a cut.
-He again was behind on points.
+Holmes had a record of 45–0 (32 KOs) and won eighteen straight world title fights.
+Smith was stopped on advice of the doctor in the 12th round, due to a severe cut, and was behind on points again.
+He had Holmes in trouble from rounds five to seven.

 Smith came back in 1985, fighting on Don King undercards.
-He lost a 10-round decision to 19–0 amateur star and future world champ Tony Tubbs in an eliminator, won a 10-round decision over 18–1 Cuban contender José Ribalta, but then he dropped a wide 12-round decision to ex-world champ Tim Witherspoon in a bid for Witherspoon's NABF belt.
+He lost a 10-round decision to 19–0 amateur star and future world champ Tony Tubbs in an eliminator, won a 10-round decision over 18–1 Cuban contender José Ribalta, then dropped a wide 12-round decision to ex-world champ Tim Witherspoon in a bid for Witherspoon's NABF belt.

-In 1986 he dropped Marvis Frazier, also breaking Frazier's jaw, but lost the 10-round decision.
+In 1986 he dropped Marvis Frazier, including breaking Frazier's jaw, but lost the 10-round decision.
 At this time, Bonecrusher began consulting a psychiatrist.
 In his next fight he beat ex-world champ Mike Weaver in one round.
 He followed it up with two 10-round decisions over Jesse Ferguson (14–2) and David Bey (15–2).